Best Places to go Diving in May

 April marks the last month of the dry season in the Maldives, but don’t let that deter you from visiting this phenomenal diver destination.
 May is the beginning of the southwest season in the Maldives and is one of the best times to spot manta rays.

-During the southwest season liveaboards tend to focus their itineraries around sites on the western sides of the atolls.
+During the southwest season, liveaboards tend to focus their itineraries around sites on the western sides of the atolls.
 During this season, the water temperature drops by around two degrees and averages 26 degrees.
 Hammerhead sharks and grey reef sharks congregate in larger numbers, along with large schools of pelagic fish.
 If you’re a fan of diving with big marine life, this is the perfect time to visit the Maldives as manta rays and whale sharks can be spotted regularly along the eastern side of the atolls.
 The visibility might not be as seemingly never-ending as it is during the drier months, but the encounters with marine life are unforgettable.

 Favorable conditions and plenty of marine life in the Galapagos

-One of the most bio diverse places on the planet, the Galapagos Islands is on the top of most divers bucket lists.
+One of the most biodiverse places on the planet, the Galapagos Islands is on the top of most divers bucket lists.
 While July to December may offer divers the best chance of bumping into whale sharks underwater, January to May is when conditions and marine life sightings are equally as magical.

 The peak diving season in the Galapagos is the dry season, which runs from July to December.
 While the rainfall may be more sporadic, the water and air temperatures drop and seas can be a little rougher which may not be some divers cup of tea.
 In May, the waters of the Galapagos Islands vary from between 20 – 25 degrees and seas are calmer.
 The warm water of May and mostly sunny skies mean that May is the perfect time for those who want to visit this wild destination in more comfortable and calm conditions.
-Whale sharks are encountered more often during dry season (July to December) however during May the chances of spotting manta rays and the schools of hammerheads that the Galapagos Islands are so renowned for is greatly increased.
+Whale sharks are encountered more often during the dry season (July to December) however during May the chances of spotting manta rays and the schools of hammerheads that the Galapagos Islands are so renowned for is greatly increased.

 Spectacular conditions in Komodo

 May is bam smack in the middle of the best time to head to the Komodo Islands in Indonesia and visit Komodo National Park.
-It’s the end of rainy season and the seas are calm with great weather.
-High season is not in full swing yet, so Komodo Island itself is not crawling with tourists like it may well be a few months later (perks of liveaboard diving - avoiding the often chaotic hustle and bustle of popular travel destinations).
+It’s the end of the rainy season and the seas are calm with great weather.
+High season is not in full swing yet, so Komodo Island itself is not crawling with tourists as it may well be a few months later (perks of liveaboard diving - avoiding the often chaotic hustle and bustle of popular travel destinations).

 Diving during this time is excellent, so aside from seeing the Komodo Dragons the area is so famous for you will see an astonishing array of marine life.
 Over 1000 species of fish call the waters of Komodo National Park home, and encounters with schools of pelagic fish are a regular occurrence.
 Liveaboard.com has a unique feature that allows you to search for the destination and month you'd like to book your liveaboard adventure, so simply search for Indonesian liveaboards in May and find your dream trip to Komodo quickly and easily.